Feeling daunted by the prospect of buying a house? Here’s a first-time buyer checklist to help the road to becoming a homeowner run a little smoother.

 From council tax to utility bills, owning and running a home costs money.
 Other first-time buyer costs can include furniture, maintenance and decoration of your new property.

-If you’ve reviewed your costs and concluded that you can afford it, it’s time for the next step in the buying a house checklist.
+If you’ve reviewed your costs and concluded that you can afford it, it’s time for the next step.

 Have your finances in order

 It sounds simple, but far too many potential homeowners try and buy a property without being prepared.